Hydrogen Breath Test (cont.)

 How is hydrogen breath testing performed?

 Prior to hydrogen breath testing, the patient fasts for at least 12 hours.
 At the start of the test, the patient blows into and fills a balloon with a breath of air.
 The concentration of hydrogen is measured in a sample of breath removed from the balloon.
 The patient then ingests a small amount of the test sugar (lactose, sucrose, sorbitol, fructose, lactulose, etc. depending on the purpose of the test).
-Additional samples of breath are collected and analyzed for hydrogen every 15 minutes for three and up to five hours.
+Additional samples of breath are collected and analyzed for hydrogen every 15 minutes for up to five hours.

 How are the results of hydrogen breath testing interpreted?

 The interpretation of the results of hydrogen breath testing depends on the sugar that is used for testing, and the pattern of hydrogen production after the sugar is ingested.